sunpy/mpl-animators/README.rst

-An interative animation framework for matplotlib
+An interactive animation framework for matplotlib
 ------------------------------------------------

+This is for creating interactive animations with matplotlib.
+It is designed to handle N-dimensional data, and can be used to create animations.

 This package has been spun out of ``sunpy`` to be more generally useful.

 License
 -------